JoomCoder-com/JoomCCK/README.md

 # JoomCCK
-Advanced CCK for Joomla 4+
+Advanced CCK for Joomla 4+ (based on Cobalt CCK v8)